Corporate Gifting in India (2026): Market Size, Trends, and What's Broken

 If you're choosing a gifting partner, judge them on four things:

-That's the lens I built TaruLease around: fresh seasonal fruit and Alphonso mango, sent to a South India office as one clean order, with a replacement promise in writing.
+That's the lens I built TaruLease around: fresh seasonal fruit and Alphonso mango, sent to an Indian office as one clean order, with a replacement promise in writing.
 The festive box will always exist.
 The question is whether you want to be remembered the other eleven months.

 Frequently Asked Questions

-Festivals, especially Diwali and year-end, are when gifting is culturally expected in Indian business, so the bulk of spend clusters there.
+Festivals, especially Diwali and year-end, are when gifting is culturally expected in Indian business.
+CAIT recorded a record ₹6.05 lakh crore of Diwali 2025 trade, with gift items around 7% of festive goods sales [[3]](#3).
 The downside is that festive-only gifting means companies rarely build a year-round vendor relationship.

 For most companies, yes.
-One remembered vendor can cover Diwali, New Year, onboarding, client wins, and milestones, and repeat accounts are where vendor margins (roughly 20-40%) compound.
+One remembered vendor can cover Diwali, New Year, onboarding, client wins, and milestones, and the engagement it supports is worth real money: Gallup links highly engaged teams to 23% higher profitability, while low-engagement teams see 18 to 43% higher turnover [[5]](#5).
 Festive-only gifting captures one window and forgets the rest.

 They are, if delivered to one office in a single drop, shipped firm rather than fully ripe, and backed by a replacement window.
 For distributed teams or long summer transit, a shelf-stable build travels better, so match the format to the logistics.